avermeulen/pet-walk-survey/readme.md

 Start of by writing some Mocha unit tests - use TDD.
 The tests will initially fail as the Factory Function you are writing doesn't exist.

+Write tests for all the scenarios like:

+* if no dogs or cats were walked
+* if only a dog and no cat was walked
+* if only a cat and not dogs were walked
+* if a cat and a dog were walkd
+* if many cats and dogs were walked.

+Initially all these tests should fail.

+**Note:** Put your PetWalkSurvey Factory Functions code into a different JavaScript file.
+Otherwise you will get some null pointers in the developer console even if your tests are passing.

+Once you are happy with the factory function - link it to your DOM code.
+Remember that DOM code should just gather and display ata.
+All data processing should happen in the Factory Function.